brunoleos/obsidian-tagverse/PUBLISHING.md

-# Complete Guide: Developing and Publishing Your Obsidian Plugin
+# Complete Guide: Developing and Publishing Tagverse

-This is your complete step-by-step guide from initial setup to publishing on the Obsidian Community Plugins directory.
+This is your complete step-by-step guide from initial setup to publishing Tagverse on the Obsidian Community Plugins directory.

 ## Part 1: Development Environment Setup